kigster/simple-feed/README.md

 ### Reading and Writing to the Feed for a given User

-Each feed consists of many user activities, mapped by `user_id`.
+Each feed consists of many user activities, mapped by `user_ids`.
 In order to read and write to a feed of a given user, you need to obtain a handle on a `SimpleFeed::UserActivity` instance for a given feed: